CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-collection-registration/test-register-dataset-success/README.txt

 Register a Dataset with valid inputs.
 At the time this test is checked, the input.json file follows the policies file.
 The returned HTTP code should equal 201.

+The dataset should follow the hierarchy /project/datatset/dataObject

+Therefore, a project should be registered first in readme, then a dataset in runme.